Free Consultation Available 24/7 - Speak With an Attorney Today

 Industry Trends and Outlook

-The trucking industry continues to consolidate as larger carriers acquire regional competitors and expand their service capabilities.
+The trucking industry continues to consolidate as larger carriers acquire regional competitors.
 Technology investment has accelerated, with major carriers implementing electronic logging devices (ELDs), advanced telematics, and freight-matching platforms.

 Major carriers investing billions in electric and alternative fuel vehicles